microsoft/terminal/doc/specs/#605 - Search/spec.md

 We will create a SearchBoxControl Xaml UserControl element.
 When a search process begins, a SearchBoxControl object will be created and attach to TermControl root grid.
 In other words, one SearchBox is added for each TermControl.
 The reasons for this design is:

-1. Each TermControl corresponds to an iterative Terminal Window and has a individual text buffer.
+1. Each TermControl object is a Terminal Window and has a individual text buffer.
 In phrase 1 we are going to search witin the current terminal text buffer.
 2. If we put the search box under TerminalApp, then the search can only happen on the current focused Terminal.
 3. If the community does not like the current design, we can lift SearchBox to a higher level.

 ### Search process
 1. The user press Ctrl+F (or user's custom key binding) to open the search box.
 Focus will move to the TextBox.
 2. Search is performed on a XAML TextBox.
-Once the user presses Enter, we start to search from the last line of the current viewport or the current selection, and try to find the exact text in the text buffer.
+Once the user presses Enter or click up/down arrow button, we start to search from the last line of the current viewport or the current selection, and try to find the exact text in the text buffer.
 The nearest searched one will be selected.
 Then the search start point will be set to the selected text.
-The next time "Find" button is clicked, the search will start before or after the previous searched text.
+The next search will start before or after the previous searched text.
 3. The user can choose to search up or down by choosing up arrow or down arrow buttons.
-The chosen button will be styled to indicate it is clicked.
+The chosen button will be styled to indicate it is selected.
 If the user does not click the arrows buttons, the default direction is up.
 4. The user can choose to do case sensitive or insensitive match by checking a check box.
+The default is case insensitive.
 5. If the search box is focused, the user can navigte all the elements on the search box using tab.
 When selected, press Enter equals to click.
-6. If the user click the "X" button or press Esc, the search stopped and the search box disappears and focus will move back to Terminal.
+6. If the user click the "X" button or press <kbd>Esc</kbd>, the search stopped and the search box disappears and focus will move back to Terminal.
 In phrase one we do not store any state.
 7. Once the search box is closed (exiting search mode), the selection will still be there.
 This coincides with the current VS Code and cmd experience.
 To get rid of the selection, the user can just click other area of the window.

 ## UI/UX Design